 That said you should look to see where you may be most vulnerable.

 For example, what do the entryways into your home look like?
 This includes things such as doors and windows.

-If you sense that there are weaknesses with your doors and windows when it comes to safety, work to change this.
+If you sense that there are weaknesses with your doors and windows when it comes to safety, work with a door replacement company to change this.